rust-lang/rfcs/text/3720-labeled-match.md

 - there is no need to list branches in a particular order
 - more than one next state can be reached with a direct jump

-It turns out that labeled match is fairly expressive, and can in fact express Durr's device:
+It turns out that labeled match is fairly expressive, and can in fact express Duff's device:

 ```rust
 // originally written by Ralf Jung on zullip